leonyuhanov/ESP32_MEMSMicrophone/README.md

 # Notes about FFT

-I have no idea what im doing :)
+I have no idea what im doing, but it works!

 Im using this lib https://github.com/kosme/arduinoFFT

+# ESP32_MEMSMIC_FFT

+Does FFT with 512 samples (bins).
+We then use the 1st half of these bins as data to TX over ESPNOW.
+The variable "maxESPNowSamples" dicates teh number of averaged BINS you send to your device.

 # ESP32_MEMSMIC_FFT_To_Unity